casefabric/guide/docs/mendix/architecture.md

 ### Case file structure and Entity structure compatibility

 Entities are used as input and output for interaction with the case.
-More details on how to use that are found in [Add models to your app](designmodels)
+More details on how to use that are found in [Design Case Models](designmodels)

-### Note on Inheritance

-As you see in the sample model at the [Add models to your app](designmodels) page, it is possible to define inheritance and its available in the case file.
-When you refer to the base Entity (Vehicle in this example), you can only use Vehicle properties in your case file model.

-**Currently the specific elements (Car, Cycle) are serialized into the case file, they are not recognized as types**

 ### Entity and Case File integration